 They believe their own hype.

-You know, they believe that the feds are in their movements and everywhere and that everything's a trap.
+You know, they believe that the feds are in their movements and everywhere and that it's everything's a trap.

-So that's kind of mitigating.
+So that's kind of mitigating, right?

-Well, I mean, it's just because you're being sold that it could be the feds coming to break down your house doesn't mean it's also not good advice to not show up at a Donald Trump arrest, right?
+I mean, it's just because you're being sold that it could be the feds coming to break down your house doesn't mean it's also not good advice to not show up at a Donald Trump arrest, right?

 And some of those informants were members of the group, right?

-Yeah, really, when they're in a conspiracy land, is that doesn't mean they were agents, right?
+And what people just like, you know, don't sort of like get really when they're in the conspiracy land is that doesn't mean they were agents, right?

 They were informants.